thihaoov/linear-regression-scratch/README.md

+# Linear Regression from Scratch

+This repository contains an implementation of linear regression from scratch in Python.

 ## Requirements

 To run this code, you will need to have Python 3 installed on your machine.
 Additionally, the following Python libraries are required: